Interview & Text by Senichi Zoshigaya │ Photography by Mika Ninagawa

 It was December 23, with 2019 just ahead on the horizon, and the 33rd All Japan Judo Championships for the Blind and Visually Impaired was being held at the Kodokan in Tokyo.
 Satoshi Fujimoto of the Men's 66kg class, having competed on the front lines of the sport not only in Japan, but in the world, faced an unexpectedly tough battle from the very first match.
 Though he fought his way up and made it to the finals, that was as far as he would go in the tournament.
 For this 43-year old from Tokushima Prefecture aiming for the Tokyo 2020 Paralympics, time is running out.
 And he himself knows this better than anyone.
 His expression when he emerged at this interview the next day, however, was light, optimistic—as if he had come to some sort of decision.
 What does this long-time judoka, with his 25-year career, envision for his future?

-but it really feels like I've gotten even better
+The things people are capable of when they're really under pressure… It's funny—I'm always doing my best, but it really feels like I've gotten even better [laughs]

 A Day After the Struggle: